deltaDAO/mvg-portal/content/pages/terms.md

 **3.1** The Customer is responsible for all activities undertaken from its Customer Account, regardless of whether the activities are authorized by the Customer or undertaken by the Customer, the Customer’s employees or a third party (including the Customer’s contractors and agents). deltaDAO and its affiliates are not responsible for unauthorized access to the Customer Account.
 The Customer will be deemed to have taken any action relating to its Customer Account.

 **3.2** The Customer will ensure that published Service Offerings and the Customer’s use of Service Offerings or the Data Portal will not violate any of the Policies or any applicable law.
 The Customer is solely responsible for the development, content, operation, maintenance, availability, and use of published Service Offerings.
-The Publisher is also solely responsible for ensuring that the content of the metadata provided via the description form complies with applicable law. **The Customer will not provide personal data in the metadata and Service Offering.**
+The Publisher is also solely responsible for ensuring that the content of the metadata provided via the description form complies with applicable law. **The Customer will not provide Personal Data in the metadata and Service Offering.**

 **3.3** The Customer will ensure that all third parties comply with its obligations according to this Agreement, mirroring those of the Customer under the Agreement and that the terms of any Customer’s agreements with third parties are consistent with this Agreement.
 If the Customer becomes aware of any violation of Customer’s obligations under this Agreement caused by a third party, the Customer will immediately suspend access to published Service Offerings and the Data Portal by such third party. deltaDAO does not provide any support or services to third parties, unless deltaDAO has a separate agreement with the Customer or a third party obligating deltaDAO to provide such support or services.